mbiggiero/STREQ/README.md

 ![alt text](https://github.com/mbiggiero/STREQ/blob/main/screenshot.png?raw=true)

 Input:
-Excel matrices.
-Values on diagonal are ignored.
 Excel file with a single sheet automatically calculates intra-matrix distances/matchings, 2 sheets for inter-matrices distance/matching.
 Errors thrown when the matrix isn't square or when matrices in the 2 sheets have different labels.
+Values on diagonal are ignored.

 Output: